kem406/ENSC-E123/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+# Digital Logic Circuit for Robot Arm

+This is my final project for ENSC-E123.
+My goal is to create a circuit using digital logic gates to control the [robot arm](https://kem406.github.io/PHYS-S12/12/) I built for PHYS-S12.

-## Header 2
+## Original proposal

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.

+##

 ### Header 3